peopledoc/django-chartjs/README.rst

 It is that simple!

-For other example, don't hesitate to look at the demo project.
+For other examples, don't hesitate to look at the demo project.

-Also contribute your demo!
+Also, feel free to contribute your demo!